ROCm/rocprofiler-sdk/README.md

 ## Overview

-ROCProfiler-SDK is AMD’s new and improved tooling infrastructure, providing a hardware-specific low-level performance analysis interface for profiling and tracing GPU compute applications.
-To see what's changed [Click Here](source/docs/conceptual/comparing-with-legacy-tools.rst)
+ROCprofiler-SDK is AMD’s new and improved tooling infrastructure, providing a hardware-specific low-level performance analysis interface for profiling and tracing GPU compute applications.
+To see what's changed, [Click Here](source/docs/conceptual/comparing-with-legacy-tools.rst)

 > [!NOTE]
 > The published documentation is available at [ROCprofiler-SDK documentation](https://rocm.docs.amd.com/projects/rocprofiler-sdk/en/latest/index.html) in an organized, easy-to-read format, with search and a table of contents.
 The documentation source files reside in the `rocprofiler-sdk/source/docs` folder of this repository.
 As with all ROCm projects, the documentation is open source.
 For more information on contributing to the documentation, see [Contribute to ROCm documentation](https://rocm.docs.amd.com/en/latest/contribute/contributing.html).